tardis-sn/tardis-sn.github.io/content/_index.md

     background_image: images/hubblecast.png
     image_alt: Exploding supernova
     content: >-
-      The free and open-source software to simulate and analyse supernovae, in Python
+      An open-science software to simulate and analyse supernovae and other transients
     actions:
       - label: Learn More
         url: /#features